THE NEW COVENANT BELIEVERS (Part 1)

 11 according to the glorious gospel of the blessed God which was committed to my trust.
 (NKJV).

-Sadly, many preachers or teachers of God’s Word today are still passionately urging, pleading and advocating that God’s people should serve God or relate with God based on the written code of the Old Covenant, thinking that God’s love, approval, favour or blessing are still dependent on people’s performance or good works, and not solely on faith in the finished work of Jesus Christ.
+Sadly, many preachers or teachers of God’s Word today are still passionately urging, pleading and advocating that God’s people should give to God, serve God or relate with God according to the written code of the Old Covenant, thinking that God’s love, approval, favour or blessing are still dependent on people’s performance or good works, and not solely on faith in the finished work of Jesus Christ.

 As a born-again believer in Christ, you have been delivered from the law, having become dead to the law through the body of Christ.
 Therefore, you are no longer under the law or expected to serve God in the oldness of the letter as the Old Testament saints did.